 Texas Divorce Forms With Children

-The required Texas divorce forms with a child involved are similar to those used in divorces without children but will include extra documentation relevant to child custody and support.
+The required forms for divorce in Texas with a child involved are similar to those used in divorces without children but will include extra documentation relevant to child custody and support.

 Texas is a community property state, which means that any property acquired by the couple during the duration of the marriage is owned by both parties, unless that property was acquired by gift, will, inheritance, or monies from a personal injury claim.
 Courts will typically include a property division form in a divorce decree to document all of these assets and how they will be divided.
 If you can reach an agreement on the division of real property yourselves, documenting this on a marital property division form can be helpful to the court.
 In either event, you will want to document how you would like the Court to divide marital property and give that information to the Court.